| Title: | Process Orbitrap Isotopocule Data |

 dataset |

-flags isotopocules that are not detected in a minimum of min_percent
+This function flags isotopocules that are not detected in a minimum of min_percent of scans that then can be easily visualized with orbi_plot_isotopocule_coverage().

 dataset |